 A trip to Turtle Island National Park (Pulau Selingan) is a once in a lifetime experience and a must-do visit if you’re visiting Borneo.
 This is the perfect travel guide to give you all the information you need to prepare for your trip.
 Find out how to book, where the boat leaves and what to expect on an overnight stay at Turtle Island, Malaysia.

-Quite honestly, we loved our trip to Turtle Island and would highly recommend ti to anyone.
+Quite honestly, we loved visiting Turtle Island in Borneo and would highly recommend it to anyone.
 Nothing could have prepared us for the sheer awesomeness of seeing these lovely turtles giving birth in their natural environment and returning the babies to the sea.
 Read on to discover what we got up to and everything you need to know for your own overnight visit to Turtle Island.

 Turtle Islands National Park In Borneo consists of 3 islands, which are located 40 km to the north of Sandakan in Sabah.
 The island is dedicated to the conservation of the endangered turtles (Green and Hawksbill) who come to the islands to nest.